DETAILED ACTION

 Claim 12:

-Step 1: Claim 12 is directed to a controller circuit, which is directed to a machine, one of the statutory categories.
+Step 1: Claim 12 is directed to a controller circuit as depending from claim 1, corresponding to a machine, one of the statutory categories.
+The analysis for patent eligibility of claim 1 is incorporated herein.

 Step 2A Prong 1: The claim recites the limitations:

-a layer clamping a sum formed from at least the first and second signals to a predetermined range - In the context of the claim limitation, this encompasses a mathematical concept of sum of predetermined range.
+a layer clamping a sum formed from at least the first and second signals to a predetermined range - In the context of the claim limitation, this encompasses a mathematical concept of clamping a sum of a predetermined range.

 Step 2B Analysis: The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional element is directed to a mere instruction to apply the judicial exception.
 Mere instruction to apply a judicial exception does not amount to significantly more.
 See MPEP 2106.05(f).
 Nothing in the claim provides significantly more than this.
 As such, the claim is not patent eligible.